MicrosoftDocs/quantum-docs/articles/qc-target-list.md

 ### System Model H1 Emulator

-a simulator tool which contains detailed, realistic noise models of the actual System Model H1 hardware.
+A simulator tool which contains detailed, realistic noise models of the actual System Model H1 hardware.
 The H1 Emulator noise model is derived from a detailed characterization of the H1 hardware, and is also representative of  H1 hardware performance.
 For more information, go to the [Quantinuum provider reference page](xref:microsoft.quantum.providers.quantinuum#system-model-h1-emulator-powered-by-honeywell).

 ### System Model H1, Powered by Honeywell